elisa-amaral/Corporate-One-Page-Website-Template/README.md

 ## Project Link

-The project is hosted at the link below, click the visit: https://corporate-one-pager-template.netlify.app/
+Visit the project as a live website through the link below: https://corporate-one-pager-template.netlify.app/

 ## Screenshot 1